Global rigidity of two-dimensional bubbles: On a related variational problem

 \begin{remark} It is an interesting open problem to fully characterise solutions to the variational problem \eqref{eq:infconvF} (and the related overdetermined free boundary value problem).
-One needs to investigate whether the circle is a global minimiser for $2 < \We < 3$, which can be supported by rudimentary numerical evidence.
-For $\We>3$, one observes non-circular elongated shapes which remind one of a stadium, i.e.~the Minkowski sum of a line and a circle.
-A complete numerical investigation could give further insights.
+For $\We>3$, numerical experiments yield non-circular elongated shapes which remind one of a stadium, i.e.~the Minkowski sum of a line segment and a disk.

-A related question is whether other $\C^{1,1}$ critical points of $\F_{\We}$ (satisfying \eqref{eq:ofbvp} in a pointwise sense) exist other than the circle or the bifurcation branches of \cite{Wegmann2000-ql}.
+A related question is whether critical points of $\F_{\We}$ (satisfying \eqref{eq:ofbvp} in a pointwise sense) exist besides the disk and the bifurcation branches of \cite{Wegmann2000-ql}.
 Any such critical point gives a new bubble shape. \end{remark}